It is easy for landlords and tenants to end a month-to-month tenancy in Vermont.

 Your landlord may legally provide less notice if you have not paid rent, if you have violated other terms of your rental agreement (for example, bringing in an unauthorized tenant), or if you have violated basic responsibilities imposed by law (such as by dealing drugs on the rental property).

 It is equally easy for tenants in Vermont to get out of a month-to-month rental agreement.
-You must provide one rental period’s notice.
+You must provide one rental period’s notice (unless written agreement says otherwise).
 Be sure to check your rental agreement which may require that your notice to end the tenancy be given on the first of the month or on another specific date.

 In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.